What is a Micro Linear Actuator?

-In Simple terms a Micro Linear Actuator is basically a Small Actuator with a small body size and therefore a small stroke range.
-A typical Micro Actuator will have stroke's ranging from just a few millimeters to around 50mm.
+In Simple terms, Micro Linear Actuators are basically a Small Actuator with a small body size and therefore a small stroke range.
+A typical Micro Linear Actuator will have stroke's ranging from just a few millimeters to around 50mm.
 As a result of their small package size and small strokes they also pack less force than a traditional Linear Actuator because their power source (usually a Motor) would need to be smaller and thus offer less force to the Micro Actuator.

 Where are Micro Linear Actuators used?

 Most people don't realize that technology is anything that makes our lives easier.
 A pencil, a chair, and a supercomputer are all examples of technology.
 We live in an age where technology is advancing so fast that it is impossible to keep up with the breakthroughs happening in every branch of science and engineering.
 It's an exciting time to be alive.